DAYS360 Function – Google Sheets

 Live Examples in Sheets

-Go to this spreadsheet for the examples of the DAYS360 function shown above that you can study and use anywhere you would like.
+Go to this spreadsheet for examples of the DAYS360 function shown above, which you can study and use anywhere you would like.

 Video Explanation